tfabris/BlueGigaEmpeg/README.txt

 Connect one of the 10K resistors to the TX2 pin from the Arduino, connect the other 10K resistor to GND, and connect the other leads of each resistor to each other.
 The RX-input of the WT32i then gets connected to that same point (where the two resistors are tied together).

-MAYBE:
+Example schematic:

+    ARDUINO -----VVVVV----+----VVVVV-----GND
+    TX2         10Kohm    |    10Kohm
+                          |
+                       WT32i Rx

+Bluetooth chip+Board three I2S pins PCM_CLK, PCM_SYNC, PCM_IN connected to empeg IISC, IISW, IISD1
+via special modification to the empeg the tuner connector, as described in the section below titled "Empeg Car Interior Modification for Digital I2S connection".
+These will each need to be coming in through some resistors arranged in a voltage divider configuration, with a 4.7k and a 10k resistor for each one of the three lines.
+Example of one line:

+    EMPEG -----VVVVV----+----VVVVV-----GND
+    IISC      4.7Kohm   |    10Kohm
+                        |
+                  WT32i PCM_CLK

+Experimental Reset Line:
 Bluetooth chip+board RST (reset) pin connected to Pin 51 of the Arduino board.
 This is working for Mark Lord, but my chip fried immediately after trying this, so I consider this to be a risk.
-Perhaps this needs to go through a diode and/or a voltage divider in order to work.
-Mark is still investigating.
+Perhaps this needs to go through a diode and/or a voltage divider (similar to the other voltage dividers described above) in order to work.
+Mark Lord is still investigating.

 Self jumpers and switches on the Bluetooth chip+board, the BetzTechnik WT32i Breakout board V2: